32 Communication policy

 Laws

+Parliaments pass laws to prohibit or require conduct by individuals or organisations.
+General prohibitions about communications are set out in the Commonwealth Criminal Code.
+It outlaws many kinds of interference with ‘national infrastructure’, including tampering with or stealing mail, intercepting electronic communications and accessing data on a computer without authorisation.
+In recent years, federal and state laws have been introduced to deal with various forms of cyberbullying and online abuse, including ‘revenge porn’.
+Legislation passed in 2015 established a complaints mechanism and the eSafety Commissioner to administer it, under which individuals, websites and social media services could be asked or required to remove cyberbullying material targeted at an Australian child.
+Amendments in 2018 established civil penalties and criminal offences for sharing intimate images without consent.
+The scheme has been expanded further since then, to cover ‘the most seriously harmful online content, such as child sexual exploitation material and pro-terror material’,[29] as well as material that is inappropriate for children like online pornography.
+A range of industry codes and standards apply to social media, app distribution, hosting, search engine and internet carriage services as well as equipment providers.[30]
 Some forms of interference with communications that would otherwise be prohibited are allowed for law enforcement purposes, subject to safeguards.
 Communications service providers are now required to keep records to assist enforcement agencies.
 The government argues these ‘data retention’ rules are necessary to support serious criminal and national investigations: data gathered can be used to identify suspects and networks, rule out innocents, and support applications for warrants needed for more intrusive forms of investigation.
-From April 2017, the scheme has required telecommunications service providers using infrastructure in Australia to retain and protect specified data about individual communications for at least two years: subscribers’ names, addresses, phone numbers, email and IP addresses, as well as the source, destination, time and duration of any communication, and the physical location from which they are made, though not the content of messages.
-More than 20 law enforcement and national security agencies can generally obtain access to this data without warrant; a warrant is required to access journalists’ data.
-The scheme is subject to independent oversight by the Commonwealth Ombudsman, or, for ASIO, by the Inspector-General of Intelligence and Security.
-The attorney-general reports annually to parliament on its operation.[28]
+From April 2017, the scheme required telecommunications service providers using infrastructure in Australia to retain and protect specified data about individual communications for at least two years: subscribers’ names, addresses, phone numbers, email and IP addresses, as well as the source, destination, time and duration of any communication, and the physical location from which they are made, though not the content of messages.
+Law enforcement and national security agencies can generally obtain access to this data without warrant; a warrant is required to access journalists’ data.
+The scheme is subject to independent oversight by the Commonwealth Ombudsman, or, for ASIO, by the Inspector General of Intelligence and Security.
+The attorney-general reports annually to parliament on its operation.[31]

 The main bodies of law about telecommunications, radiocommunications and broadcasting services in Australia pursue policy goals through licensing schemes.
 These work by prohibiting certain conduct without a licence, and then imposing conditions on different licence types.
 For example, it is unlawful to use particular parts of the radiofrequency spectrum known as the ‘broadcasting services bands’ without a licence.
 One form of licence permits holders to transmit ‘community broadcasting services’.
 These are only available to non-profit corporations, who can accept revenue from sponsorship but not advertising.
 Another example is the ‘class licence’ that authorises the use of mobile and cellular telephone handsets.
 Each device does not need its own licence: instead, manufacturers have to ensure their handsets comply with the conditions of the single, standing licence for that class.